kghose/groho/docs/tutorial.md

 Display
 -------
-Initially the display shows the whole simulation (advancing as the simulation) progresses.
-At any time
+Initially the display shows the whole simulation (advancing as the simulation computation progresses).
+At any point we can move backwards/forwards in simulation time.
+Orrery objects paths are shown to one complete orbit while spacecraft paths are shown from start to finish.

-shows the background objects (Orrery objects)

 Scenario file